kappelmann/actnow_email/README.md

 # actnow.email

 A frontend to create email templates and share them with others.
-It supports contact data backends.
+It also supports contact data backends.
 An example of the template creator can be found on [actnow.email](https://actnow.email) and an example integration of backend data on [actnow.email/meps](https://actnow.email/meps).

+**Features**:

+1. Create email templates
+2. Quickly share templates via URL, QR code, or social media integration
+3. Supports contact data backends

 ## Building